 Dr Hitesh Mistry, Principal Consultant, Clinical Modelling

 Dr Hitesh Mistry, holds a PhD in Applied Mathematics from The University of Manchester and is now a modelling and simulation specialist within the pharmaceutical industry.
-He has worked in projects from target identification (systems biology) through to clinical development (population PKPD) in a variety of therapeutic areas with particular focus on Oncology.
-His work in early clinical oncology at AstraZeneca, building a translational disease model for Prostate Cancer, culminated in being awarded an AstraZeneca Oncology Innovation Award in 2012.
+In addition to working as a consultant for Physiomics, Hitesh is a Senior Research Fellow at Manchester University and is on the editorial board of the International Journal of Radiation Oncology.
+He has worked on projects ranging from target identification (systems biology) through to clinical development (population PKPD) in a variety of therapeutic areas with particular focus on Oncology.
+His work in early clinical oncology at AstraZeneca, building a translational disease model for Prostate Cancer, culminated in being awarded an AstraZeneca Oncology Innovation Award.
 Furthermore, he was also involved in developing and deploying the first systems biology/pharmacology project routinely used within AstraZeneca in the cardiac toxicity area.
-Hitesh joined Physiomics in January 2013, as a senior simulation scientist, to lead the Virtual Tumour clinical development.
+Hitesh started working with Physiomics in 2012.

 Professor David Fell, Co-Founder and Scientific Advisory Board member